GiulioBartoloni/GAIA/README.md

 # Instructions to run this code
 The main components are:
-- `src/classificator_test.ipynb`: this notebook contains the test done with XGBoost and TF-IDF vectorization for string classification.
-- `src/parser.ipynb`: this notebook contains the code for the _Cash Flow Statement_ parser.
+- `src/classificator_training.py`: this script trains the XGBoost classifier using the training data.
-- `src/parser_demo.py`: this code is a streamlit app that uses the same logic in `src/parser.ipynb`, but with a prettier interface.
+- `src/parser.py`: this script runs the parser to calculate ESG indicators from the given cash flow statement.

 Before running anything, you need to setup a python virtual environment and install required dependencies: